Large bulk photovoltaic effect and Fermi surface mediated its enhancement with chemical potential in ZnGeP$_2$

+{\bs{By implementing the procedure of ``scissors operation", the optical response obtained from DFT is shifted by the same amount of scissor shift while maintaining the features of standard DFT \cite{PhysRevB.72.045223, PhysRevMaterials.4.064602}.
+In a very recent work, we showed that the underlying features of band structures, hence optical and bulk photovoltaics responses remain same from two methods, DFT + scissor shift and DFT+U, for another material ZnSnP$_2$ in the same chalcopyrite semiconductor series \cite{PhysRevMaterials.4.064602}.
+Only there is a rigid shift of the incident photon energy in optical and bulk photovoltaics responses above which the responses start \cite{PhysRevMaterials.4.064602}.
+It implies that under ``scissors operation" the optical and bulk photovoltaics responses (DFT+scissor shift) retains the same features obtained from DFT with hybrid functional.
+The qualitative features of optical responses from both DFT+scissor shift and DFT with hybrid functional remain unchanged for ZnGeP$_2$.}}

-To investigate further, we also study Fermi surface states contribution in the projected energy landscape instead of only in momentum space BZ landscape.
-Figure \ref{fig3}(f)-(g) and (h) present the $k_z$-integrated projected band in bulk and semi-infinite geometry respectively.
+To investigate further, we also study surface Fermi surface states distribution in the projected energy landscape using tight binding Wannier Hamiltonian along with the momentum space 3D BZ.
+Figure \ref{fig3}(f)-(g) and (h) present the $k_z$-integrated projected band in bulk and semi-infinite slab geometry respectively.
 The surface Fermi surface states available along $Z \leftarrow \Gamma \rightarrow Z$ direction at chemical potential around E$_f$ = 1.52 eV above the band gap is due to the projection of bulk 3D Fermi surface (see Fig. \ref{fig3} (d)-(e)) which contributes in the enhancement of BPVE in ZnGeP$_2$.
-However, these states deceases after E$_f$ = 1.7 eV.
+However, these states decease after E$_f$ = 1.7 eV.